Reveal Video Coaching

 In-Depth Interviews on Coaching & Safety

-After conducting 10 interviews, 2 of which included an additional impromptu interviewee (a new and exciting challenge), I turned to Dovetail—Verizon Connect's new research repository—to analyze the data.
+With interviewing complete, I turned to Dovetail—Verizon Connect's new research repository—to analyze the data.
 I dove in headfirst and was the first member of the research team to analyze data and construct a research readout entirely using Dovetail (versus the team's traditional method of creating Google Slides powerpoints).
-This new format was a huge hit with my stakeholders on the safety team, because I could easily cite my sources directly to interview transcripts and incorporate far more customer testimonials than before.
+This new format was a huge hit with my stakeholders on the Safety team, because I could easily cite my sources directly to interview transcripts and incorporate far more customer testimonials than before.
 This format was adopted by the research team and became our standard readout methodology.

 Regarding research impact, my readout gave our design and product teams a deeper understanding of customers' existing coaching workflows and their immediate and long-term needs concerning core features.
 It greenlit the core design of the prototype reviewed, offered noteworthy iteration suggestions, identified areas for further research, and helped prioritize future coaching roadmap items.